hunspell/hunspell/checks/README.md

 ## Qt Creator

-These static code checks and the code reformatter can also be run directly in Qt Creator as external tools.
-TODO more documentation on this.
+These static code checks and the code reformatter can also be run directly in Qt Creator as external tools, but needs investigation.
 See also https://sourceforge.net/projects/qtprojecttool